 On September 7, 1861, a mob overwhelmed police, broke into the Milwaukee city jail, and dragged an African-American prisoner from his cell.
 The prisoner, Marshal Clark, was beaten and then lynched – his body left hanging from a pile-driving machine on Buffalo Street just east of Water Street.

 Sixteen lynchings have taken place in Wisconsin.
 The first occurred in Chippewa Falls in 1849 and the last in Darlington in 1891.
 With one exception (a man accused of “violence against his family”) each lynching victim was suspected of murder.
-Fourteen were white, two were Native American, and one, Marshal Clark of Milwaukee, African-American.
+Fourteen were white, two were Native American, and one, Marshal Clark of Milwaukee, Black.

-On a Friday evening, September 6, 1861, Clark, 22 years old, was walking through the Third Ward with James Shelton, also African-American.
+On a Friday evening, September 6, 1861, Clark, 22 years old, was walking through the Third Ward with James Shelton, also Black.
 They encountered two men of Irish descent, Darby Carney and John Brady.
 An argument ensued and escalated into a fight, in course of which Carney suffered a stab wound to his abdomen and Brady received a severe slash on his shoulder.
 Clark and Shelton fled, stabbing a bystander in the process but were soon captured and placed in jail, then located at the northern end of today’s Cathedral Square.

 The wounded Carney died the following night.
 Before his death, he told police Shelton had wielded the knife.